Bellevue Group: 2020s

 With the onset of the COVID-19 pandemic in spring 2020, there was a heightened demand for investments in the health sector, and the operating result increased by around 15% to CHF 17.5 million in the first half of 2020.
 In 2021, the company achieved its best-ever results, with a revenue of CHF 140.6 million and a profit of CHF 43.1 million, representing a 93% increase in net profit.

 Primarily due to rising interest rates, which also affected small biotech companies in which the Bellevue Group invests, the market conditions weakened again in 2022.
 In 2023, the company's profit was CHF 8 million, which was primarily attributed to the investment slump in the healthcare sector.

 In 2022, Star Capital was integrated into Bellevue Group with Bellevue's German business entirely managed from Frankfurt from this point on.
 After former owner Peter Huber had left the company, assets under management were considerably reduced.
 In the same year, Bellevue Group started to expand into Asia.

 In November 2023, the Bellevue Group launched the globally oriented equity fund Bellevue Obesity Solutions, consisting of companies in the fields of nutrition and exercise that are addressing obesity; the idea behind the establishment of Bellevue Obesity Solutions is that, due to the growing obesity rates in the global population, this market will gain relevance over the next decade.
 Additionally, the fund Bellevue AI Health (Lux) was launched, which focuses on generative artificial intelligence (GenAI) and the investment opportunities arising from it in the healthcare sector.

 Since June 2025, Veit de Maddalena has been chairman and CEO of Bellevue Group.
 Previously, Gebhard Giselbrecht served as the CEO.
 Before that, he worked at Credit Suisse.
 Giselbrecht had succeeded André Rüegg, who had held the position for eight years prior to him.
-The position of Chief Financial Officer was filled by Stefano Montalbano, starting in March 2024.
+The position of chief financial officer was filled by Stefano Montalbano, starting in March 2024.
 As of June 2025, Markus Peter, who previously served as the Head Investments at Bellevue Group from 2009, and as a member of the Group Executive Board since 2024, has been appointed as CEO of Bellevue Asset Management, the largest operational subsidiary of Bellevue Group.

+In September 2025, Bellevue launched its first actively managed healthcare ETF, which provides exposure to the healthcare asset class through an exchange-traded investment vehicle.

 Business activities

 Bellevue Group's main subsidiaries are Bellevue Asset Management and Bellevue Private Markets.
-Bellevue Group employs around 90 people and has CHF 5.8 billion assets under management (2024).
+Bellevue Group employs around 75 people and has CHF 5.3 billion assets under management (as of 2025).

 Asset management and investments in the healthcare sector

 Bellevue Group is among the largest investors in the healthcare segment worldwide.
-Around 89% of clients' assets are in healthcare investments.
+As of 2025, around 88% of clients' assets are in healthcare investments.

 One of the Bellevue Asset Management teams manages the BB Biotech investment company.
 The former investment company BB Medtech, which was converted into an equity fund at the end of September 2009, is also managed by Bellevue Asset Management.